nojronatron/java-code-challenges/docs/readme-trees.md

 Each time 'preOrder()' is called, it adds the Node to the call stack.

-In the pseudocode example above, root's left property is checked if it is not null and if true, preOrder() is called with root.left child node as the argument.
+In the pseudocode example above, root's left property is checked and if it is *not* null preOrder() is called with root.left child node as the argument.

-When a function call on the call stack is completed, it is "popped off" the stack, and the function call will continue its execution where it left off.
+When a function call on the call stack is completed, it is "popped off" the stack, and the function call will continue its execution from where it left off.

-In the pseudocode example above, root's right property is checked if it is not null and if true, preOrder() is called again in the next line of code, and the root.right child node is supplied as the argument.
+In the pseudocode example above, root's right property is checked and if it is *not* null, preOrder() is called again with root.right child node as the argument.

 When both root.left and root.right are null, the code exits and the function pops-off the call stack.

+When the last function pops-off the call stack, all work is completed.

 #### In-Order Traversal